akshayranganath/akshayranganath.github.io/_posts/2017-11-15-Notes-From-Enterprise-DevOps-Summit-San-Francisco.md

 ### What Does it Mean to Lead IT?
 **[Mark Schwartz](https://twitter.com/schwartz_cio?lang=en)**

 Historically, IT department was an "add-on".
 Business went on fine w/o IT.
-Sterotypes created for IT:
+Streotypes created for IT:
 - uninterested in business
 - don't care about timelines
 - can't even speak in English (as in can't speak in terms understood by others)